-Previously I have worked for BBC Radio 4’s Today programme, which was my first ever job since graduating and still occasionally work for the programme during parliament recess.
+Previously I have worked for BBC Radio 4’s Today programme, which was my first ever job since graduating.

 I kept pursuing my love for news and politics and started working for BBC One’s Andrew Marr Show and Daily & Sunday Politics.
 I have covered various political stories since working for the BBC including the 2015 General Election, 2016 Local and Mayoral Elections, EU Referendum and the fast moving events that unfolded after the Brexit vote.

 I have covered various UK and World stories including breaking and developing news such as the Paris and Brussels attacks as well as numerous other terror related news.

 At the beginning of 2016, I started working for BBC Parliament channel, live captioning names and supporting text the House of Commons, House of Lords, Westminster Hall, Select Committees, National Assemblies, European Parliament and annual political party conferences – as well as researching future sessions in Parliament and writing captions for future coverage.